-Our governance structure is set out in the diagram below and more information can be found on page 130, including the roles of each committee in ensuring progress against our six strategic priorities.
+Our governance structure is set out in the diagram below and more information can be found on page 130 of our integrated annual report, including the roles of each committee in ensuring progress against our six strategic priorities.

 The board retains overall responsibility, but delegates certain roles and responsibilities to its principal board committees, allowing them to probe deeply and develop a more detailed understanding.
-The main responsibilities of board committees can be found in the corporate governance report on pages 126 to 207, and these pages include our reporting against the UK Corporate Governance Code.
-We operate our business in line with the management standards to which we maintain certification, including quality (ISO 9001), environment (ISO 14001), asset management (ISO 55001), health and safety (ISO 45001), and customer vulnerability services (ISO 22458).
+The main responsibilities of board committees can be found in the corporate governance report on pages 126 to 207 of our integrated annual report, and these pages include our reporting against the UK Corporate Governance Code.
+We operate our business in line with the management standards to which we maintain certification, including quality (ISO 9001), environment (ISO 14001), asset management

+(ISO 55001), health and safety (ISO 45001), and customer vulnerability services (ISO 22458).